Homeless mothers with Oakland's 'Moms 4 Housing' have been forcibly evicted from a vacant home they were occupying

 Walker, a single working mother of two, was homeless before moving into the vacant house.
 She and another mother of two lived in the vacant home before they were forcibly evicted.

 "It shows the pure evilness of speculators," Walker said in response to the Wedgewood statement.
 "This is why we want them out of our community.
-They have no respect for the communities, no respect for humanity, only respect for profit and greed.
-This house means nothing to them."
+They have no respect for the communities, no respe

-Walker said the group of mothers even offered to buy the vacant home for the price Wedgewood paid for it, but their offer was rejected.

-The "Moms 4 Housing" spokeswoman initially filed a claim of right to possession with the Alameda County Superior Court on December 17.
-She was being represented by attorneys with Brunner & Mehta and the Alliance of Californians for Community Empowerment.